Top Story

 ✍️ About the Author

 Sayed Abdullah is the founder of Prime Pakistan.
-Based in Karachi, he writes about cricket, culture, and the stories that connect Pakistanis across generations.
+Based in Karachi, he writes about cricket, culture, and the stuff that makes this country feel like home.
 Read more.

 Frequently Asked Questions

-Q: What is the significance of the Jamarat ritual?
+Q: What is the significance of stoning the Jamarat?

-Q: Which other Pakistani celebrities are performing Hajj this year?
+Q: Are other Pakistani celebrities performing Hajj this year?

-A: Several former cricketers and showbiz personalities are also performing Hajj, though specific names have not been widely reported.
+A: Yes, several former cricketers and showbiz personalities are also there.

 Sources & External Links